-Achilles was a hero of the Trojan War and the main character in Homer’s epic poem, the “Iliad”.
-He was the fairest, ablest, and most worthy of all the heroes who took part in the Trojan War.
+Achilles was a hero of the Trojan War and arguable one of the greates heroes of all the ancient Greek myths.
+He was the main character in Homer’s epic poem, the “Iliad”, and cast as the fairest, ablest, and most worthy of all the heroes who took part in the Trojan War.

 The Character Of Achilles